krhancoc/technology-radar/README.md

 ## Outline of the Structure of the Database

 Below I will outline the structure of the database that was created to fit the radar.
 I wanted to explore graph databases which was the reason for choosing Neo4J.
 Nodes will have some label, and also properties.
 If you need more info on these definitions.
-Please looks [here](https://neo4j.com/developer/guide-data-modeling/)
+Please look [here](https://neo4j.com/developer/guide-data-modeling/)

 ## Types of Nodes